pdebuyl/euroscipy_document/report.rst

 General organization
 ====================

-We had about 230 participants registered to the conference, for either the tutorials, the scientific conference or both.
+We had about XXX participants registered to the conference, for either the tutorials, the scientific conference or both.
 Participants arrived without problems at the conference location and received badges and information on site.
-The capacity of the rooms was sufficient but, as noted later on we might need bigger rooms for the tutorials.
-Also, the space in front of the tutorial rooms is not very large in front of rooms H.1301 and H.1302.
-Attendance was important in both tutorial tracks.
-We had power supply issues (differential fuse shutting down) that could be solved thanks to the ULB "infrastructures" staff.
+The capacity of the rooms was sufficient.

+There have been power supply issues (lighting in room H.1301 that shut down, for instance) that could be solved thanks to the ULB "infrastructures" staff.
+The electrical wiring for the participants held much better than in 2012, due to a better repartition of power sources.

 The conference took place in a more comfortable room, the Dupréel.
 There is a large hall to host the coffee breaks, lunches and the poster session.
 Also,